Introducing “Year Zero Mini”

 So without further ado, let me share the bones of the game!
 The keen-eyed among you will notice that it has a very strong resemblance to Tales From the Loop, which is a game for adults about playing kids.

-There are four Attributes and starting characters have 16 points to spread across them (recommended as a 3,4,4,5 pattern).
+There are four Attributes and starting characters have between 10 and 14 points to spread across them.
 These numbers determine the number of D6s you roll (aka your “pool”).

 The wording below shows both the standard and kid versions: